niemopen/ntac-admin/examples/src/Augmentation/README.md

 **07-AugOTwithE – Augmenting every type in the model with an element**

+> This section and the corresponding example are still broken as of 2024-01-08

 You do this in NIEM 5 and NIEM 6 by writing an augmentation for `structures:ObjectType`.
 Messages look like this:

 ```